sami-badawi/shapelogic-scala/README.md

 * [ImageJ](https://imagej.nih.gov/ij/features.html)
 * [JavaFX](http://docs.oracle.com/javafx/2/get_started/jfxpub-get_started.htm)

 Shapelogic should work well withe these.
-Import and export should be as simple as possible Ideally you should be able to use several image processing libraries together, they have different strengths.
+Import and export should be as simple as possible.
+Ideally you should be able to use several image processing libraries together, they have different strengths.

 ## Shapelogic History ##